pellepelster/solidblocks/doc/content/cloud/_index.md

 ## Backup & Restore

 To protect your data, Solidblocks includes automatic backup and restore functionality.
+Besides backup to locally attached disks backups can also be written to AWS S3 buckets, allowing for a complete disaster recovery of the system state from only S3.

+{{< asciicast src="/cloud/casts/quickstart_s3.cast" >}}

 ## Help

-* ssh access
-* connect to db help

-## Status

-* show backup status
+Context-sensitive information and error messages help connecting to the deployed services.

+{{< asciicast src="/cloud/casts/quickstart_help.cast" >}}